dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

 ### Implementation

-The implementation for local testing is a set of short driver python scripts that all share the comon code in the */source/util.py* file.
+The implementation for local testing is a set of short driver python scripts that all share the comon code in the utility file.
-Each driver script is used to configure the hyper parameters and call methods in the */source/utils.py* script to load data and execute the model training and evaluation.
+Each driver script is used to configure the hyper parameters and call utility functions to load data and execute the model training and evaluation.

 All local LSTM models are based on SkLearn with Keras on top of Tensorflow.
 The Keras Sequential model is used to build the model layers.
 Local XBGoost uses XGBCLassifier which conforms to the SKLearn api.